sealuwee/twitterframe/README.md

 🔜 **Shell environment**.
 Instead of it just being a command-line-application where we invoke twitterframe, I would like to just invoke twitterframe to build out a shell environment to do all of these cool twitter things.

+🔜 The goal is to honestly make it into a really comfortable shell environment for commands and managing databases.

+🔜 This is starting to get less simple... lol

 🔜 Add functionality for a StreamListener class that will listen for live tweets and bin based on sentiment.

 🔜 Decorate the command line application with more colors